devops329/devops/instruction/deliverable1ManualDeploy/deliverable1ManualDeploy.md

 ## Code review

 Your fork of the `jwt-pizza` repository contains a file named `notes.md`.
-That file contains a table that lists most of the types of activities that you can do in the application.
+That file contains a table that lists most of the activities that you can do in the application.
 This table is reproduced below.

 | User activity                                       | Frontend component | Backend endpoints | Database SQL |
 | --------------------------------------------------- | ------------------ | ----------------- | ------------ |